-- Optional but recommended: Frost with dairy free cream cheese frosting or a mixture of 2 cups powdered sugar, 1 Tbsp melted vegan butter and 1-2 Tbsp almond milk.
+- Optional but recommended: Frost with dairy-free cream cheese frosting or a mixture of 2 cups powdered sugar, 1 Tbsp melted vegan butter and 1-2 Tbsp almond milk (amounts as original recipe is written // adjust if altering batch size).
 I prefer a thicker glaze but make it as thin as you prefer.
 Or just top with maple syrup.

 - Store leftovers covered in the fridge for up to a few days.
 Move to the freezer in a freezer safe bag or container for longer term storage.
 These should reheat well in the microwave or toaster.

 *Yields 8 large pancakes (as recipe is written).

 *Nutrition information is a rough estimate calculated without glaze.